-java -jar jams-launcher.jar PORT SSL_CERTIFICATE SSL_CERTIFICATE_KEY connections.
+java -jar jams-launcher.jar PORT SSL_CERTIFICATE SSL_CERTIFICATE_KEY java -jar jams-launcher 443 server.pem server.key

-Argument Details

-PORT The TCP port on which JAMS is to listen for incoming
+Argument Details PORT The TCP port on which JAMS is to listen for incoming connections.
 SSL_CERTIFICATE The location of the PEM-formatted SSL Certificate file.
 SSL_CERTIFICATE_KEY The location of the PEM-formatted key file, which is used with the SSL Certificate file from above.

-An example of the command would be:
+An example of the commar nd would be: